 As I said before, I get pulled into Archive Team representation a lot right now, but for the past half-dozen years or so, I’ve actually been on a secondary mission/goal – to spread and share as much of my life outlook and learned lessons to as many people who are prepared to receive it.
 To that end, I’ve tried to share with other like-minded compatriots whatever it is possible to share, so that my ideas and the things I care about outlive and outreach me.
 It’s a nice goal.

-I was trying to show Duncan how the pros work, so he could learn how to react quickly to whiplash questions and clarification requests from one of the bigger names.
+I was trying to show Astrid how the pros work, so she could learn how to react quickly to whiplash questions and clarification requests from one of the bigger names.
 Unfortunately, it didn’t work out that way.